Winter, Snow and Shoulder Season Hiking

-The off-season for hiking in Japan typically spans from late October through the end of June or from late fall to late spring.
+The off-season for hiking in Japan typically spans from late October through the beginning of July or from late fall to early summer.
 During this time, the higher peaks will be covered in snow and require not only appropriate winter gear like crampons and ice axe, but also the skills to use them for self-arrest and avalanche safety.

 (If you're looking for snowfree and easy winter hikes click HERE)